mpmcpherson/dndmodulegenerator/README.md

 with about twenty minutes of prep (at this point, it's mostly building and reskinning the encounters that takes the most time --and just watch for a generator for that, too!) rather than several hours while I agonize over the relative merits of two almost-identical options.

+Branch SPA
+	Let's roll this over to a single page application and use my little default UI project to wrap it.